 - Changes in the name/status of the company after Appointed Date:

-There could be some changes in name, address, or status of the company after the appointed date.
-Normally such changes do not affect the sanction of the scheme before High Court unless they adversely affect the rights & interests or obligations of the company and/or its members and creditors.
+There could be some changes in the name, address, or status of the company after the appointed date.
+Normally such changes do not affect the sanction of the scheme before the High Court unless they adversely affect the rights & interests or obligations of the company and/or its members and creditors.

 - Accounting Treatment: